ninetailed-inc/ninetailed-examples/marketing-contentful-next/README.md

   - **Content Preview API - access token** (CONTENTFUL_PREVIEW_TOKEN)
 - Go back and select the **Content management tokens** tab.
 - Generate a **Personal Access Token** (CONTENTFUL_MANAGEMENT_TOKEN) and copy it immediately to your note.
+- Because Contentful provides individual environments for you to work with, you must specify the environment name in the credentials.
+In case you don't use environments enter 'master' (without quotes) as the **Contentful Environment Name** (CONTENTFUL_ENVIRONMENT).
+Otherwise, provide your chosen environment in the credentials.

 ### Step 4.
 Create Ninetailed API Credentials
 > ⚠️ **HINT:** Save the created API credentials temporarily in a note or a separate file, as you will need to provide them in the last step.